All work and no play makes Emma a dull girl...

 Freelance writing can be fun, fantastic and creative, which is why Emma Ward's Words was set

 up in the first place.
 To combine work and play to get the best of both worlds!
 Below are just a few

 of the slightly more creative or one-off freelance writing projects we have had fun with over the

 past few years.

-- Prepare to swoon... in 2010, Emma entered a romantic short story competition entry contest run by the unlikely combination of Mills and Boon and The Lady magazine.
+- Prepare to swoon... in a flight of fancy one day, Emma entered a romantic short story competition entry contest run by the unlikely combination of Mills and Boon and The Lady magazine.
 Despite there being more than 2,000 entries, she won first prize, earning herself a chest of books and a reputation for crafting the perfect romantic tale.

 LET'S MAKE SOME MAGIC...

 If you haven't got the message yet, Emma Ward's Words really is for everyone and anyone.
 No freelance writing project is too small, too large (although we might have to call in some help if it is really massive!) or too bizarre for us to consider.